Tag: Paul Flynn

 Paul Flynn – 2015 Parliamentary Question to the Ministry of Defence

-To ask the Secretary of State for Defence, with reference to paragraph 4.75 of the National Security and Strategic Defence and Security Review 2015, by what date the new team sponsoring the defence nuclear enterprise is scheduled to be established.
+To ask the Secretary of State for Defence, what sustainability impact assessment was conducted of the measures in the National Security Strategy and Strategic Defence and Security Review 2015.

 • Paul Flynn – 2015 Parliamentary Question to the Department for Energy and Climate Change